Nouakchott: Transport

 Air service is provided by Nouakchott–Oumtounsy International Airport, which replaced the previous Nouakchott International Airport in June 2016.

 The Cairo–Dakar Highway leg from Nouakchott to Nouadhibou was paved in 2004, although the Nouakchott-Rosso leg was paved before independence.
-A 1100 km road (Route d'Espoir (Road of Hope)) connects the city with Néma via Boutilimit and Kiffa.
+A 1100 km road (Route de l'Espoir (Road of Hope)) connects the city with Néma via Boutilimit and Kiffa.
 In the city, there is a public transport and commuter system, with vehicles serving major boulevards.

-On July 2022 a tramway project was presented, without a scheduled opening date.
+In July 2022, a tramway project was presented; it does not have a scheduled opening date.

 Education

 The city is home to the University of Nouakchott Al Aasriya, the main university in Mauritania, opened in 1981.
 As of 1995, it had 70 professors and 2,800 students.
 Other higher education facilities include the Lebanese International University of Mauritania, the National School of Administration, the College of Science and Technology and the Higher Scientific Institute.

-There are many primary and secondary schools, among the most prominent are the American International School of Nouakchott and the Lycée Français Théodore Monod.
+Public schools in Nouakchott are dispersed throughout the city, while private schools are concentrated in middle and upper-class districts.
+Among the most prominent international schools for citizens and expats alike are the American International School of Nouakchott, the Lycée Français Théodore Monod, and TLC International School.

 Culture

-Attractions in Nouakchott include the National Museum of Mauritania, the National Library and the National Archives.
+Attractions in Nouakchott include the National Museum of Mauritania, the National Library, the Port de Pêche, and the National Archives.
 The city hosts several markets, including the Marocaine market and the beaches.
 One beach is devoted to fishing boats where fish can be bought fresh at the Fish market.
 Nouakchott is a principal selling place of native Saharan meteorites.

 Places of worship

+Nouakchott, like the rest of the country, is populated by a Sunni Muslim super-majority, and mosques are extremely common in neighborhoods.
+The Saudi Mosque and Masjid Ibn Abbas are the most notable, due to their grand architecture and size.